 This degree prepares students for certification and teaching English in elementary or secondary schools.
 Prerequisite: At least 10 semester credits (15 quarter credits) in English courses, exclusive of the General Education composition requirement.
-See also p.
-39. In consultation with the department chair, certain of the courses listed below may be applied toward such a program.
+See also pp. 40-41.
+In consultation with the department chair, certain of the courses listed below may be applied toward such a program.